Uruwala Valagamba Raja Maha Viharaya

 History

-Locals link the history of this temple to King Valagamba (103 B.C., 89–77 B.C.).
-The rock cave that houses the image house today is a drip-ledged one and therefore, it can be assumed that the cave was an abode of Buddhist monks in ancient times.
+Although there is no firm evidence, locals link the history of this temple to the time of King Valagamba (103 B.C., 89–77 B.C.).
+The rock cave that houses the image house today is a drip-ledged one and therefore, it can be assumed that the cave was an abode of Buddhist monks since ancient times.
 The cave temples at Koskandawala, Maligathenna, Varana, Miriswatta, and Pilikuththuwa which are situated in the vicinity of Uruwala temple are said to have formed one major cave site during the early part of the Anuradhapura Period.

 The large drip-ledged cave which houses the temple image house is adorned with paintings and sculptures of the Buddhist tradition.